jlmelville/smallvis/docs/largevis.md

 to smooth knn distances.
 It turns out that this is the case.

-1. The use of smooth knn distances in the input affinity means that UMAP has a larger effective repulsion than LargeVis with its Gaussian input kernel and `gamma = 1`.
+1. The use of smooth knn distances in the input affinity means that UMAP has a smaller effective repulsion than LargeVis with its Gaussian input kernel and `gamma = 1`.
 I haven't tried to quantify what the effective gamma is in terms of LargeVis.
 1. t-UMAP results will therefore not resemble LargeVis with `gamma = 1` and